 The College’s Division of Media Properties, located in the Flanagan Wing of Weimer Hall, includes seven broadcast stations, allowing students from throughout the College to gain experience in a competitive broadcast and multimedia environment.
 More than 200 students work in news, sports, weather, production, management positions, web design, promotions and advertising for the radio and television stations each semester.

-WUFT-TV signed on the air November 10, 1958 with a mission to provide educational broadcasting to the UF and other schools within the broadcast area.
-The station has evolved to featured PBS programming, local productions and an award-winning student produced and anchored weekday newscast.
-WUFT has three digital steams: 5.1 features high definition programming primarily from PBS; 5.2 features the “how to programming” APT Create service; and 5.3 features The Florida Channel and the APT World service.
+Public broadcasting television station WUFT-TV is the PBS affiliate for north central Florida and features award-winning educational and entertainment programming from PBS in addition to locally produced content, including a weekday newscast produced by the College’s students with mentoring from professional staff.
+WUFT-TV signed on the air November 10, 1958 with a mission to provide educational broadcasting to UF and other schools within the broadcast area.
+The station has evolved to feature PBS programming, local productions and an award-winning student produced and anchored weekday newscast.
+WUFT has three digital steams: 5.1 features high-definition programming primarily from PBS; 5.2 features the “how to programming” APT Create service; and 5.3 features The Florida Channel and the APT World service.

-WRUF-FM, Country 103.7 the Gator, is 100,000-watt station and the sister commercial station to WRUF-AM.
+WRUF-FM, Country 103.7 the Gator, is a 100,000-watt station and the sister commercial station to WRUF-AM.
 The Gator features a contemporary country format targeting adults 25-54 and consistently ranks in the top ten of all stations in the Gainesville/Ocala radio market.
 The Gator is also home to Florida Gator sports, providing live broadcasts of football, men’s basketball and baseball to more than 16 counties in north Florida.